avasdao/subnet-builders/precompiles/storage-gateway.md

-# Precompiled Introspection
+# Precompiled Storage Gateway

-### Retrieve ANY information required about a block.
+### Provides a gateway to externally stored data directly from within a contract call.

-This precompiled introspection exists at contract address:
+This precompiled "externally" stored gateweay exists at contract address:

 This will allow developers to save and retrieve content to and from IPFS.

 Creates proofs and allows Avalanche to interact with a decentralized storage system that can hold a bigger data load that the on-chain.

-`0x0000000000000000000000000000000000000015`
+`0x0000000000000000000000000000000000000016`

 On-chain: as a precompiled contract, in geth.